Keybored02/Geeetech-A10M-Chimera-mod/README.md

 3. Giving up color mixing (explained further later).

-# Part 1.2: One solution to rule them all
+# Part 1.2: A 1-in-1 mod

-A 1-in-1 or 2-in-2 mod.
+The solution is a 1-in-1 or 2-in-2 mod.
 That's it.
 The design is flawed?
 Change the design.

 Let's start from the easiest one, the 1-in-1.
 Assuming that you already have the 2-in-1 hotend, what you need is a V6 heatblock:
 * [Original V6 Heatblock (incompatible with the stock thermistor)](https://e3d-online.com/products/v6-heaterblock-for-sensor-cartridges)